Way back in the day—ICON 17, to be precise—Keap launched a brand-spanking-new plugin called Infusionsoft Official Opt-in Forms.

-Once you've selected an option you like, click the Next: Customize button at the bottom to see all the advanced customization options that available!
+Once you've selected an option you like, click the Next: Customize button at the bottom to see all the advanced customization options that are available!

 For the purposes of this example, I'm not going to change much, as I could dedicate an entire blog post to this topic.

-There is, however, one option I'd really like to draw your attention to is near the bottom, below the Success Message Text option.
+There is, however, one option I'd really like to draw your attention to near the bottom, below the Success Message Text option.